DwayneLieck/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a masters student at the University of Freiburg and I currently also work as a research conusltant at the Center for Open Science.
+I am a masters student at the University of Freiburg and I currently work as a research assisstant at the University of Freiburg.
 My research interests include meta-science, environemntal psychology and Open Science.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "authors/admin/CV Dwayne Lieck.pdf" "newtab" >}}resumé{{< /staticref >}}.